EntireTwix/CCash/README.md

 - **Tamper Proof** relative to an in-game implementation
 - **Auto-Saving**, Saves on crash, Saves on close
 - **HTTPS** (OpenSSL)
+- **Passwords are Hashed**, meaning if the bank is compromised passwords wont be leaked

 ### Accessibility